Skip to main content

 For most researchers, the best setup is both: a traditional manager for the mechanical work and an AI tool for the analytical work.
 The mechanical work is solved.
 The question is whether you're still doing the analytical work by hand.

 Atlas goes beyond citation management by turning your paper library into a knowledge workspace.
 Upload your sources, see how they connect through mind maps, and ask questions with cited answers that link back to the exact passages in your papers.
-Try Atlas free to see how your research connects.
+Try Atlas to see how your research connects.
 No credit card required.

 Frequently Asked Questions